About Me

 Profile Picture

-Hi, I am Subhransu Sekhar Bhattacharjee (Bangla: শুভ্রাংশু-শেখর ভট্টাচার্য), and also go as Rudra (রুদ্র).
+Hi, I am Subhransu Sekhar Bhattacharjee (Bangla: শুভ্রাংশু-শেখর ভট্টাচার্য), nickname: Rudra (রুদ্র).

-I graduated with First Class Honours in Mechatronic Systems from the College of Engineering, Computing and Cybernetics at the Australian National University, minoring in Electronic Communication Systems and Mathematics, and ranked third in my cohort.
-My honours thesis, advised by Prof. Ian Petersen, was titled "On the Control Theory of Closed Loop Inertial Dynamics," and was later published as a journal paper J1.
-My academic journey began at the Vellore Institute of Technology, India, from where I transferred to ANU on a scholarship.
+I graduated with First Class Honours in Mechatronic Systems from the College of Systems and Society at the Australian National University, minoring in Electronic Communication Systems and Mathematics, and ranked third in my cohort in 2022.
+My honours thesis, advised by Prof. Ian Petersen, was titled "Whiplash Inertial Gradient Inertial Dynamics," and was later published as a journal paper J1.
+You can find the complete version here.

 Research Interests